rpgreview/papersandpaychecks/pnp.md

 Security Access provides a character with the means (keys, swipe cards) and excuse to be in a restricted area of a place of employment.
 This applies to permanent, casual, and contract staff, and is particularly useful in the latter case for various forms of infiltration.

+**Superannuation**

+The Superannuation perk is the final reward of a character and is common across all character classes.
+The good news is that the character receives a nest egg of ten times their _base_ pay plus their characteristic bonuses (including the Wisdom bonus for prudent investments).
+The bad news is that this is it, you've spent your life working for the man.
+A character who does not reach tenth level in a profession will receive a proportional value on their highest level at retirement.

 **Team Leader**

 The Team Leader perk enables the character to have CHA+Level-3 other characters assigned to them in the same manner as the Apprentice perk, and subject to the same tests.
 As with the Appentice the new characters in the Team are also 1st level.
 Note that if the modifiers reduces the number of team members to zero or less, the character receives no benefit from this perk.
 Each time the character advances a level, a new 1st level character joins the team.